HussainAther/philosophy/causality/contextualemergence.md

 These three features define a hierarchy for the contextual emergence of deterministic descriptions assuming (1) is a necessary condition for determinism, (2) can be proven under sufficient condition that trajectories created by a vector field obeying (1) pass through points whose distance is stable under small perturbations.
-We assume (2) for almost every intiial condition as a necessary condition of determinism that defines a phase flow with weak causality.
+We assume (2) for almost every initial condition as a necessary condition of determinism that defines a phase flow with weak causality.
 To prove (3), we need strong causality as a sufficient condition.
 The deterministc dynamics of Kolmogorov flow implement microscopic chaos as a stability condition.
 It's also possible a continuous stochastic process that fulfills the Markov criterion can lead to a determnistic "mean-field equation."